HubSpot/cms-js-building-block-examples/docs/reference.md

 );
 ```

-It's important to note that the root component of the `fields` export is `ModuleField`, this is required.
-Addtionally we are making use of `FieldGroup` which is a special component type that creates a [Field Group](https://developers.hubspot.com/docs/cms/building-blocks/module-theme-fields-overview#field-groups) that includes the nested fields.
+It's important to note that the root component of the `fields` export is required to be `ModuleField`.
+Addtionally we are making use of `FieldGroup` which is a component type that creates a [Field Group](https://developers.hubspot.com/docs/cms/building-blocks/module-theme-fields-overview#field-groups) that includes the nested fields.

 In the `FullNameField` React component for the module fields defined above, props will have the following shape: